Selected Exhibitions

 Two Sides of the Same Coin

-An ongoing collaborative project that was inspired by the apparent divide in Plymouth’s LGBTQIA+ and wider historical narrative, as well as Beryl Cook’s ‘Lockyer Street Tavern’ (1976) which looks at what was Plymouth’s secretive queer back bar, Two Sides of the Same Coin set out to build both a space and an archive that highlights the intersectionality of such a historically queer city.
+A collaborative art and community archive project that was inspired by the divide in Plymouth’s LGBTQIA+ and maritime communities, as well as Beryl Cook’s ‘Lockyer Street Tavern’ (1976).
+Two Sides of the Same Coin set out to build both a space and an archive that highlights the intersectionality of such a historically queer city.
 In 2023 the team collected local LGBTQIA+ stories about the spaces that they feel safe in the city to become the basis for the archive, allowing the public to later reflect on these stories before adding their own.
 This was to put LGBTQIA+ voices at the front of the archival process, while still opening it up to different members of the community to highlight the tangible existence these experiences have in shaping the city.
-This phase culminated in the creation of a ‘pub bar’ setting that was installed in the middle of the city centre, turning the highstreet into a space of familiarity and community.
-Pre-recorded stories were visible as a part of the bartop, and could also be listened to on a rotary-style telephone.
+This phase culminated in the creation of a ‘pub bar’ setting that was installed in the middle of the city centre, turning the high-street into a space of familiarity and community.
+Pre-recorded stories were visible as a part of the bar-top, and could also be listened to on a rotary-style telephone.
 These stories, as well as the setting and Cam’s paintings along one side of the bar acted as prompts to encourage the public to take part in the project and consider their own social spaces within the city.
-If you are interested in the project and wish to know more, contact Geddon.QDC@gmailcom.
+The has since been updated, featuring new artwork by Cam Williamson, and can be seen at Sappho's Cafe and Community Space in Bretonside, Plymouth, UK.

 Click on the image to see more.